SeaHifly/Infrared-Small-Target/README.md

 More details about the dataset will be supplemented.

 The dataset was first introduced in XXXXXXXXXXXXXX, if you think it's beneficial to you, please cite  XXXXXXXXXXX.
+Before we complete last paragraph, if you want to use our dataset in some papers, please contact us firstly.

 Any question will be welcomed!